Google is renaming Files Go, its files app for Android phones with limited storage. It's now called “Files by Google", and it has a slight redesign.

 - What is YouTube TV, which channels does it offer, and how does it work?

-If you select the Files tab, located at the bottom the Files go app, you will be brought to a screen that allows you to find files on your device by type, such as downloads, received files, images, videos, audio, and documents.
-From here, you can manage files, whether you want to rename, share, or delete them, etc. Just select a file type category, and then tap the drown down menu next to the file.
+If you select the Browse tab, located at the bottom the Files app, you will be brought to a screen that allows you to find files on your device by type, such as downloads, received files, images, videos, audio, and documents.
+Simply search for your files or navigate to them through categories and filters.
+From there, you can manage files, whether you want to view, delete, move, rename, or share them.

 Google has been focused on delivering slimmer, less data-hungry apps that will work on all sorts of hardware, including less expensive devices with a lot less storage, which are popular in emerging countries.
-With Files Go, Android device owners can maximise their phone's storage.
-If you find yourself constantly worrying about storage space, Files Go might be the perfect solution for you.
+With Files, Android device owners can maximise their phone storage.
+If you find yourself constantly worrying about storage space, Files might be the perfect solution for you.